October is Halloween Safety Month, and it’s a time to ensure you and the family have a safe, happy, and healthy holiday. | Download PDF version

 - Keep your eyes open for trick or treaters on roadways, medians and curbs in neighborhoods.

 - Enter and exit driveways and alleys carefully

 - At twilight and later in the evening, watch for children in dark clothing

 - Instruct your children to stay within familiar, well-lit areas and avoid walking alone.

 - Instruct your children not to eat any treats until they return home.

-- Teach your children to never enter a stranger’s home
+- Tell your kids to never enter a stranger’s home.

 - All costumes, wigs and accessories should be fire-resistant.

 - If children are allowed outdoors after dark, then fasten reflective tape to their costumes and bags to make sure they are visible.

 - When buying any makeup, make sure it is nontoxic and always test it in a small area first.